FingerlessGlov3s/OPNsensePIAWireguard/README.md

 OPNsense PIA Wireguard Script
 ===
 This script automates the process of getting Wireguard set up on OPNsense to connect to PIA's NextGen Wireguard servers.
-It will create Wireguard Instance(Local) and Peer(Endpoint) on your OPNsense set up automaticly, it'll then maintain the tunnel to keep it up and connected.
+It will create Wireguard Instance and Peer on your OPNsense set up automaticly, it'll then maintain the tunnel to keep it up and connected.

 Warning: Advanced Users Recommended